+English 1B (Composition, Second Course) Instructor: Mr. John Murphy

-English 1A (Composition, First Course\) Handout 1 - Course Introduction and Policies Instructor: Mr. John Murphy ("Greensheet," Fall 2013 - Traditional Version)
+Handout 1 - Course Introduction and Policies ("Greensheet") Spring 2014, page 1

-(\This course is often titled "Freshman Composition" at some CSU and community college campuses.)
+(This course is often titled "Intermediate Composition" on some CSU and Community College campuses.)

-The course "Greensheet" is analogous to a business model "contract," with accompanying regulations, performance goals and objectives, and outcome expectations.
-Required "Greensheet" material required by the university's administration and by the English Department is presented here in italics.
+The course "Greensheet" is analogous to a business model "contract," with accompanying regulations, performance goals and "outcomes"/"objectives" expectations.
+Required "Greensheet" material required by the university's administration and by the English Department is presented in italics.